 - Salt and pepper to taste

-Heat 3 tbsp vegetable oil in a large pot over medium heat.
+- Heat 3 tablespoon vegetable oil in a large pot over medium heat.
 Saute onion until translucent.

-Poke Persian dried limes with a fork and add them to the stew, cook for another 15 minutes.
+- Poke Persian dried limes with a fork and add them to the stew.
+Season with salt and pepper and cook for another 15 minutes.